-- If you specify an unsuitable variable as a parameter to -qdatalocal, -qdatalocal is ignored.
+• If you specify an unsuitable variable as a parameter to -qdatalocal, -qdatalocal is ignored.
 Unsuitable variables can be data that exceeds pointer-size bytes or variables that do not exist.
-When you specify -qdatalocal for a variable that is not a TOC candidate, the default storage for that variable is set to -qdataimported and the variable is not stored in the TOC. - You must use the mangled names when you specify local variables.
-Otherwise, you might encounter an error message.
+When you specify -qdatalocal for a variable that is not a TOC candidate, the default storage for that variable is set to -qdataimported and the variable is not stored in the TOC.